Gold872/elastic-dashboard/PRIVACY.md

 The Elastic application may connect to GitHub services to check for updates.
 These interactions are covered by the GitHub privacy policy.

+The documentation for Elastic is hosted on GitBook, which has a [privacy policy](https://policies.gitbook.com/privacy-and-security/statement) that applies when interacting with their services.

 ## Contact

 Questions about this policy can be directed to frc-elastic@outlook.com